IndyVerse/indylab/README.md

 a WebNative Collaboratory

-A stone for stone soups for your own communities
+The stone you need to cook your own stone soups for your own communities

 powered by  WebNative constellations (see [Fission](https://fission.codes)) for creating no code, no deploy